12 Greet one another with a holy kiss. 13 All the saints greet you.

 All the saints greet you.

-The “saints” here are believers in Macedonia, where Paul was while writing Second Corinthians.
+The “saints” here were believers in Macedonia, where Paul was while writing 2 Corinthians.
 These saints sent greetings to the Corinthians.

 A church should preserve the spirit of brotherhood.

 The New Testament kiss was a symbol of affection (Lu 15:20).
 A “holy” kiss excluded erotic implications; it was a simple greeting.
 Christians should make every effort to preserve the spirit of brotherhood in a local church.